ietf-wg-cellar/ebml-specification/specification.markdown

 then it is not required to document that Element within the EBML Schema.
 If an EBML Schema constrains the range of an EBML Header Element, then that Element **MUST** be documented within an `<element>` node of the EBML Schema.
-This document provides an example of an EBML Schema, see (#ebml-schema-example).
+This document provides an example of an EBML Schema; see (#ebml-schema-example).

 ### EBML Schema Example